MengCynthia/codingtest/README.md

   Each file has their own testcase.
 3. All the test are passed immediately are the data are loaded.
 4. If I have more time, I will generate more testfile and testcase.
 Also I will try to find more efficient solutions.
+#Team Interested
+First is data team
+Second is platform team